 - 4. In accordance with best practice and using accruals accounting, the council provides for realistic estimates of costs and known liabilities. - 5.
-The detailed budget estimates have been prepared jointly by the heads of service and appropriately qualified staff from the council's financial services team.
-These have been reviewed and challenged by the shared accountancy managers, the head of finance, and the council's strategic management board (SMB). - 6.
-The 2016/17 budget briefing session held with members on 3 February 2016 provided an explanation of the factors taken into account in determining the budget.
+The detailed budget estimates have been prepared jointly by the heads of service and appropriately qualified from Capita's accountancy team.
+These have been reviewed and challenged by Capita's accountancy manager, the head of finance, the council's strategic management board and cabinet members. - 6.
+The 2017/18 budget briefing session held with members on 9 February 2017 provided an explanation of the factors taken into account in determining the budget.